Aidan Guerra: 2017

 Guerra played off the bench in the first State of Origin game of the series.
 After the shock defeat, Guerra was one of many players to be axed from the Maroons squad for fresher blood for Game 2.
 On 15 June, it was announced that Guerra signed a three-year contract with the Newcastle Knights starting in 2018.
 In Round 23 against the Melbourne Storm, Guerra played his 150th NRL match in the 16–13 loss at AAMI Park.
 Guerra finished his last year with the Sydney Roosters with 24 matches and five tries.
 At the end of the season, he was named in the training squad for Italy for the 2017 Rugby League World Cup but later ruled himself out.

 2018

 In round 1 of the 2018 season, Guerra made his debut for the Newcastle club in their 19-18 golden point extra-time win over the Manly Warringah Sea Eagles.
 In Round 2 against the Canberra Raiders, Guerra scored his first club try for the Newcastle side in the 30–28 win at Canberra Stadium.

 2020

-Aidan Guerra announced that he would retire from professional rugby league at the end of the 2020 season.
+Guerra announced that he would retire from professional rugby league at the end of the 2020 season.
 He played all 21 games for the Newcastle club in his final season, which was shortened due to the COVID-19 pandemic.
 In week 1 of the finals, Guerra played his final game in a 20–46 loss to the South Sydney Rabbitohs, kicking a conversion from the sideline in the last moment of his career.

 Personal life

-Guerra married Belinda Bartholomew-Walsh in Byron Bay and together they have two daughters, Sadie and Olive.
+Guerra married Belinda Bartholomew-Walsh in Byron Bay and together they have two daughters.